 The Royal Agricultural Station Ang Khang

-When it comes to choosing what to see, Doi Ang Khang is not lacking in unique attractions.
+When it comes to choosing what to see, Doi Ang Khang is not lacking in unusual attractions.
 The Royal Agricultural Station Ang Khang is the flagship.
-The station is packed with gardens featuring cold climate fruits, colourful flowers, tea fields, vegetable zones and even Japanese-style bonsai trees.
-An onsite restaurant and shop allows visitors to sample the produce.
 The station was founded by the Thai royal family to provide an alternative to growing opium for the region’s hilltribe villagers.
+The station is packed with gardens featuring cold climate fruits, colourful flowers, tea fields, vegetable zones, lines of sakura cherry blossom trees and even Japanese-style bonsai trees.
+Restaurants and shops at the station enable visitors to sample the produce.

 Doi Ang Khang is hilltribe country and there are a number of different ethnic groups living in the locality.
 The Lisu, or Musur as they are sometimes called, Thai Yai, Palong and the Jin Hor are the four main ones.
 Jin Hor are the descendants of Kuomintang fighters who fled China in 1949.
 All the groups have distinct styles of houses and clothing as well as their own languages.
 Some of the villagers sell clothing, souvenirs and local produce from stalls at their houses.

 WHERE TO STAY

 The Angkhang Nature Resort is the top choice here and features a collection of nicely appointed rooms, the Maple Restaurant, mountain bike hire and easy access to the Royal Agricultural Station.
 The resort is spread over a tree-shaded slope where the only sound is usually birds tweeting.
 Rooms come with bonuses such as private balconies, satellite TVs, tea and coffee makers, and electric blankets.
 The restaurant serves up a good selection of Thai and international dishes created from Royal Project produce…more info & booking